Ordisoftware/Hebrew-Letters/README.md

 #### In progress - Version 6.0

-- Add terms table to store lettriq sentences.
+- Add analyzed word data table and view panel.
 - Optimize overall performances.
 - Switch from SQLite ODBC Driver to SQLite-Net with SQLitePCLraw nugets.
 - Code refactoring and quality improvement.